- Moral judgments always rely on a foundationalist set of axioms the moral agent may not be aware of.

 In analyzing the axioms of moral systems, it is good to begin by defining terms.

 The most difficult is “moral.”
 This has proved to be a slippery notion in contemporary culture for reasons I will explore below.
 It is a word of crucial importance in any discussion of goodness. (see “What Do We Mean by ‘Morality’?”).
 A capsule definition for this essay’s purpose is “ a system of principles of conduct that govern the ends of choosing.”
 These principles determine what we think good.
-They differ from judgments of utility in being systematic, and from judgments of quality because they may or may not rely on standards the practitioner can articulate or universalize.
-It is in the nature of moral systems that they also dictate the ends to which judgments of utility and quality are the means, so they resist the problem of an infinite regress of preferential freedom.
+They differ from judgments of utility in being systematic and long-term, and from judgments of quality because moral ends rely on standards the practitioner chooses for herself and applies in undistilled experience.
+It is in the nature of moral systems that they dictate the ends to which judgments of utility and quality are the means, so they resist the problem of an infinite regress of preferential freedom.

 To define a moral “system,” we must both describe its components and analyze how they work together to accomplish the ends they seek to accomplish.